The Hong Kong University of Science and Technology

 The HKUST Alumni Endowment Fund Sports Scholarships and Student Athletes Admission Scheme (SAAS) are set up to recognize student athletes with outstanding achievements in sports.
 Successful applicants may receive tuition scholarships, living allowance, academic accommodation such as study period extension, study load, examination schedule and class attendance adjustment as well as full support by the Advisory Committee that is formed by our faculty and sports specialists.

 The Innovation, Creativity & Entrepreneurship (ICE) Scholarship recognizes students' achievements in the areas of innovation and entrepreneurship, and demonstration of originality and creativity.

 The Community Leadership & Engagement (COLE) Scholarship acknowledges students' contributions to local and/or global communities and social leaderships.

 - International Exchange

 Student exchange program at HKUST is one of the most comprehensive in the world.
-HKUST partners with over 220 top institutions worldwide.
-Over 50% of our undergraduate students participate in exchange for at least one semester (4-6 months).
+HKUST offers more than 250 exchange programs worldwide.
+Over 40% of our students graduates had exchange-out experience.

-The Undergraduate Research Opportunities Program (UROP) provides undergraduate students a chance to work closely with faculty members, on a one-on-one basis, on research projects and other scholarly activities.
+The Undergraduate Research Opportunities Program (UROP) and International Research Opportunities Program (IROP) provide undergraduate students a chance to work closely with faculty members, on a one-on-one basis, on research projects and other scholarly activities.

 Since 2005, thousands of undergraduate students have participated in UROP.
 Armed with strong research experiences, many of them were admitted into PhD Programs by the world's leading universities with full scholarship.